Akash-94/akash_assignment/Docs/data_processing.rst

 Data Pre-processing Steps
 --------------------------

-Steps 1. **data_pre_processing(file)**
+Steps 1.

 Reads the input CSV file, performs data pre-processing on rows and columns, and returns a clean DataFrame.
-The function read the CSV file using pandas library, skips unnecessary rows, and drops empty columns.
-Further it renames the columns for better understanding, fills missing values in the 'DmdCD' column.
+The function reads the CSV file using the pandas library, skips unnecessary rows, and drops empty columns.
+Further, it renames the columns for better understanding and fills in missing values in the 'DmdCD' column.
 Finally filters out rows with 'Total' in the 'HOA' column.

 .. code-block:: python

-    def data_pre_processing(file):
+    def data_pre_processing(filename):
         df = pd.read_csv(file, skiprows=1, header=None)
         df = df.drop([0, 1])               # drops 1st & Grand Total rows
         df = df.drop([8,9,10,11], axis=1)  # drops empty columns